8 Habits of Highly Effective Product Leaders

 7. Adapt their style

-I also talked about this one at length in a recent newsletter post but the tldr is great product leaders don’t force others to adapt to their style, they adapt to yours!
+I also talked about this one at length in a recent newsletter post but the tldr is great product leaders don’t force others to adapt to their style, they adapt to you.

 You've no doubt worked with leaders who insisted on doing things “their way.”

 A common example is 1-on-1s.
 Some people love them, others hate them.
-Mandating them across the board might work for you but not for everyone.
+Mandating 1-on-1s across the board might work for you but not for everyone.

 Now you might say, what's wrong with that?
 People also need to be adaptive and resilient.

 And you're right!
-But your job as a leader is to unlock the best out of your people and that requires understanding and flexing to their styles.
+But your job as a leader is to get the best out of your people and that requires understanding and flexing to their styles.

 In fact, the Head of Product who asked the original question, shared a story about a CPO who forced their style onto him.
 This lead him into a downwards spiral; unmotivated, dissatisfied and rather than doing great work he was job hunting and considering quitting.